mission-young/QSingleTCanvas/README.md

 ## Code Review
 - `main.cpp`
-	- `TApplication rootapp("mmDaq Online Monitoring", &argc, argv);`, which is necessary for root-Based GUI app.
+	- `TApplication rootapp("root", &argc, argv);`, which is necessary for root-Based GUI app.
 	- `rootapp.SetReturnFromRun(true);`,which tell application to return from run.
 But for now, it seems to be unnecessary?
 - `mainwindow.cpp`